IT-REX-Platform/Wiki-EnPro-WS2020/wiki/Application-Architecture--Data-Model.md

 ### ContentPool

-The ContentPool contains all Quizzes other than RexDuell and TurboQuiz that belong to the Course.
-Every course has exactly one ContentPool.
+The ContentPool contains all LecturQuizzes that belong to the Course.
+Every Course has exactly one ContentPool.
 For further information go to [Course Structure Data Model](./Application-Architecture--Data-Model#course-structure-data-model).

 ### QuestionPool